 The availability of labour is one of the biggest challenges faced by the building industry.
 The Federation of Master Builders (FMB) points out that smaller and mid-sized construction companies suffer the most in trying to recruit carpenters, plumbers, bricklayers and electricians.
 This skills shortage is pushing wages up, too.

 While it may seem expensive at first, putting some form of skills development plan in place makes sense.
 It’s estimated that 60% of employers have already started doing so.

 The banks typically have a lower and lower appetite to lend to small and medium sized construction firms.
 Bank of England figures show that mainstream bank lending to the sector is highly volatile but recently there are more months of contraction of lending than there are of growth.
 In short, it’s never been harder to find a bank funding solution for your construction firm than it is right now.

 Many construction firms use invoice finance, but not all invoice finance companies work with the construction sector.
-We’re the UK’s leading invoice finance broker – let us put you in touch with the best provider for your firm.
+However, as the UK’s leading invoice finance broker, we can put you in touch with the best provider for your firm.

-Find out more about invoice factoring and invoice discounting here.
+Find out more about invoice factoring, invoice discounting, and spot factoring here.